To keep up to date with our global roll-out and developments, please complete your details below to sign up to our newsletter:

-Following construction commencing on the world’s first HydroPRS™ advanced plastic recycling site in Teesside, UK, Mura subsidiary ReNew ELP have today announced their principal feedstock contract with Geminor UK Ltd. The new agreement will see at least 15,000 tonnes of PE and PP rich plastic feedstock diverted away from incineration and into recycling annually, making up the bulk of the feedstock supply for the first 20,000 tonnes per annum phase of the 80,000 annual tonnes per annum ReNew ELP project.
+Following construction commencing on the world’s first HydroPRS™ advanced plastic recycling site in Teesside, UK, Mura subsidiary ReNew ELP have today announced their principal feedstock contract with Geminor UK Ltd. The new agreement will see at least 15,000 tonnes of PE and PP rich plastic feedstock diverted away from incineration and into recycling annually, making up the bulk of the feedstock supply for this first ReNew ELP project.

 Traditionally supplying the Energy from Waste industry, which incinerates waste plastic, Geminor’s move to supplying the recycling industry with post-consumer plastic packaging waste will bring environmental benefits, with advanced recycling estimated to save approximately 1.5 tonnes of CO2 per tonne of waste recycled when compared to incineration, whilst diverting waste plastic away from environmental pollution.
 Feedstock will be sourced from within the UK, reducing need to export plastic waste.